Updated on 9 Dec 2025

 Aloe vera's nutrient-dense composition, which includes vitamins, minerals, and amino acids, is crucial for boosting immunity.
 Regular consumption of aloe vera may improve overall health, reduce susceptibility to disease, and boost the immune system.

-One of the bioactive compounds believed to be in charge of the plant's immunomodulatory properties is acemannan.
+One of the bioactive compounds believed to be responsible for the plant's immunomodulatory properties is acemannan.
 These compounds have been shown to enhance immune cell function, which strengthens the body's defences against illnesses.

 Aloe vera is well-known for its skin-benefiting properties, but its advantages for hair health should not be overlooked.
 The plant's moisturising qualities also benefit the scalp, providing relief from itching and dandruff.
 Aloe vera gel can be used regularly to nourish hair follicles and produce healthier, more vivid locks.
 It can also be used for haircare products.